Fintech Q1 funding pulse: bigger checks, fewer winners

 StellarPay raises $40M to make cross-border payments invisible

 Amara Okafor is rewiring how money moves across Africa.
-Now Tiger Global is betting big on her vision.
+Tiger Global is now her largest backer — and the round signals that late-stage capital is rediscovering the continent.

-Europe's $500M+ megarounds are back — three in the last 60 days
+Europe's $500M+ megarounds are back — three in the last sixty days

 The numbers behind a sudden surge in European megarounds, and what it signals for the next cycle.